nmfs-ost/ageproR/README.md

 Please refer to the *AGEPRO Reference Manual* for more technical details.

-## Hawaiian Uku Projection Projection base example
+## Hawaiian Uku Projection base example

 TODO